forbesg/forbes-metalsmith/src/pages/about.md

 ---
 title: About
 layout: page.hbs
-description: Forbes Gray is a freelance Web Developer from Edinburgh - This is a little about him and his journey into Code and Web Development
+description: Information about Edinburgh freelance Web Developer Forbes Gray and his journey into Website Development
 subhead: A Little About Me
 order: 1
 image: /images/about-bg.jpg